fish-shell/fish-shell/doc_src/cmds/realpath.rst

 Description
 -----------

-:program:`realpath` follows all symbolic links encountered for the provided :envvar:`PATH`, printing the absolute path resolved. :program:`fish` provides a :command:`realpath`-alike builtin intended to be enrich systems where no such command is installed by default.
+:program:`realpath` follows all symbolic links encountered for the provided :envvar:`PATH`, printing the absolute path resolved. :ref:`fish <cmd-fish>` provides a :command:`realpath`-alike builtin intended to be enrich systems where no such command is installed by default.

 If a :command:`realpath` command exists, that will be preferred.
 ``builtin realpath`` will explicitly use the fish implementation of :command:`realpath`.